cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 suspect that some stray / conflicting lines might be present they should be cleaned up with `delete_lines` first.

+* `preserve_all_lines`

+Disables idempotency during the insertion of a block of text so that multiple identical lines may be inserted.

 * `file_preserve_block`

 Interpret the string as a filename, and assume `preserve_block` semantics.